A talk between Greg Meredith and Christian Williams on LADL (Logic as A Distributive Law).

 That ends up being really important.
 If we think about applying these logics as query languages to a broader class of algebraic structures—a really good example would be the Clifford algebras.
 Clifford algebras have a nickname, which are the geometric algebras.
 Over the last couple of decades they’ve made a lot of significant inroads as a tool for reasoning about geometry.

 Now you can apply the LADL algorithm to the Clifford algebras and that gives you a query language for geometry.
 So you get a geometric database.
 That’s a very different kind of animal.
-One impossible query that you can’t do with today’s databases is,
+One impossible query that you can’t do with today’s databases is, find me all the wires that run from the nose of the airplane to the midsection of the airplane that undergo a twist.
+That’s the kind of thing you can write down with these logics and query against.

 Now when you think about the big geometric application that’s coming online in the next decade, that’s self-driving cars.
 What you need there is a high-power geometric query language so that these systems can reason about the terrain that they’re encountering.
 So LADL has the applications that this far.
 That’s why it’s important to carry out the research at the level of generality that we’re carrying.